Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/actions.md

 **Example:**

-Краще не використовувати без крайньої необхідності і замінити якимось з хуків `jet-engine/ajax-handlers/before-call-handler`, `jet-engine/ajax-handlers/before-do-ajax`, `jet-engine/ajax-handlers/referrer/request`
+Better not to use it unless absolutely necessary and replace with one of the hooks `jet-engine/ajax-handlers/before-call-handler`, `jet-engine/ajax-handlers/before-do-ajax`, `jet-engine/ajax-handlers/referrer/request`

 ## jet-engine/callbacks/register

-Спрацьовує в момент реєстрації колбеків (додати лінку на статтю про колбеки). Призначений для реєстрації кастомних колбеків через оптимізований АПІ, без вкиористання додаткових хуків.
+Triggers at the time of registering callbacks.
+Designed for registering custom callbacks through an optimized API, without using additional hooks.

 **Args:**
-* `$callbacks_manager` - Jet_Engine_Listings_Callbacks - об'єкт манеджеру колбеків
+* `$callbacks_manager` - Jet_Engine_Listings_Callbacks - the object manager of callbacks

 **Location:**
 /includes/listings/callbacks.php